daboigbae/daboigbae/README.md

 </h3>

 <p align="center">
-  📱<a href="https://digitalartdealers.net/bingo/">Download my app Bingo for AI-powered proposal writing!</a>📱<br/>
-  👩‍💻<a href="https://www.upwork.com/freelancers/~015773f64f7207d879"> 2300+ hours on UpWork</a>👩‍💻<br/>
   🐦<a href="https://twitter.com/daboigbae"> Follow me on Twitter </a>🐦<br/>
+  📖<a href="https://digitalartdealers.net/blog/"> Visit my blog to become a better programmer </a>📖<br/>
+  👩‍💻<a href="https://www.upwork.com/freelancers/~015773f64f7207d879"> 2300+ hours on UpWork </a>👩‍💻<br/>
   ⭐<a href="https://github.com/daboigbae/react-native-template"> Star my react native template </a>⭐<br/>
-  📖<a href="https://digitalartdealers.net/blog/"> Visit my blog to become a better programmer </a>📖<br/>
 </p>

 # What people have said about working with me
-  <p>⭐⭐⭐⭐⭐ "Gabe was incredible.
+  <p><i>⭐⭐⭐⭐⭐ "Gabe was incredible.
 He went above and beyond.
-Looking forward to working with him more!"</p>
+Looking forward to working with him more!"</i></p>
-  <p>⭐⭐⭐⭐⭐ "Have hired Gabe multiple times for cross platform app work (ios and android) and each time has been terrific.
-He is good at estimating the work, he sticks to time tables, is responsive to client requests and understands both the technical requirements and the user interface requirements well"</p>
+  <p><i>⭐⭐⭐⭐⭐ "Have hired Gabe multiple times for cross platform app work (ios and android) and each time has been terrific.
+He is good at estimating the work, he sticks to time tables, is responsive to client requests and understands both the technical requirements and the user interface requirements well"</i></p>
-  <p>⭐⭐⭐⭐⭐ "Gabe has been an MVP candidate from day 1 at Journey!
-He's an exceptionally talented engineer, a natural leader, and equally important - a geniunely nice and fun guy"</p>
+  <p><i>⭐⭐⭐⭐⭐ "Gabe has been an MVP candidate from day 1 at Journey!
+He's an exceptionally talented engineer, a natural leader, and equally important - a geniunely nice and fun guy"</i></p>
+  <p><i>⭐⭐⭐⭐⭐ "Gabe has become an invaluable member of our team and continues to produce high-quality work on a consistent basis.
+Gabe's communication, dedication, and ability to meet deadlines are all top-notch.
+He's a great guy and a pleasure to work with, and I hope to continue working with him well into the future."</i></p>

 # 💻 My Tech Stack: